lorensen/VTKExamples/src/VTKBook/05Chapter5.md

 **Line.** The line is a primary one-dimensional cell.
 It is defined by two points.
 The direction along the line is from the first point to the second point.

 **Polyline.** The polyline is a composite one-dimensional cell consisting of one or more connected lines.
-The polyline is defined by an ordered list of n+1 points, where n is the number of lines in the polyline.
-Each pair of points (i, i+1) defines a line.
+The polyline is defined by an ordered list of _n+1_ points, where n is the number of lines in the polyline.
+Each pair of points _(i, i+1)_ defines a line.

 **Triangle.** The triangle is a primary two-dimensional cell.
 The triangle is defined by a counterclockwise ordered list of three points.
 The order of the points specifies the direction of the surface normal using the right-hand rule.

 **Triangle Strip.** The triangle strip is a composite two-dimensional cell consisting of one or more triangles.
 The points defining the triangle strip need not lie in a plane.
-The triangle strip is defined by an ordered list of n+2 points, where n is the number of triangles.
-The ordering of the points is such thateachsetofthreepoints (i,i+1,i+2) with 0≤i≤n definesatriangle.
+The triangle strip is defined by an ordered list of _n+2_ points, where _n_ is the number of triangles.
+The ordering of the points is such that each set of three points _(i,i+1,i+2_) with $0 \leq i \leq n$ defines a triangle.

 **Quadrilateral.** The quadrilateral is a primary two-dimensional cell.
 It is defined by an ordered list of four points lying in a plane.
 The quadrilateral is convex and its edges must not intersect.
 The points are ordered counterclockwise around the quadrilateral, defining a surface normal using the right-hand rule.

-Pixel.
-The pixel is a primary two-dimensional cell defined by an ordered list of four points.
+**Pixel.** The pixel is a primary two-dimensional cell defined by an ordered list of four points.
 The cell is topologically equivalent to the quadrilateral with the addition of geometric constraints.
-Each edge of the pixel is perpendicular to its adjacent edges, and lies parallel to one of the coordinate axes x-y-z.
+Each edge of the pixel is perpendicular to its adjacent edges, and lies parallel to one of the coordinate axes _x-y-z_.
 Hence, the normal to the pixel is also parallel to one of the coordinate axes.

 The ordering of the points defining the pixel is different from the quadrilateral cell.
-The points are ordered in the direction of increasing axis coordinate, starting with x, then y, then z.
+The points are ordered in the direction of increasing axis coordinate, starting with _x_, then _y_, then _z_.
 The pixel is a special case of the quadrilateral and is used to improve computational performance.

 One important note is that the definition of the pixel cell given here is different from the usual definition for a pixel.
 Normally pixels are thought of as constant-valued “picture-elements” in an image (see “Graphics Hardware” on page 51).
 The definition given here implies that four pictureelements form the four corner points of the pixel cell.
 We normally use the term pixel to describe a pixel cell, but the meaning of the term will vary depending on context.

 **Polygon.** The polygon is a primary two-dimensional cell.
 The polygon is defined by an ordered list of three or more points lying in a plane.
 The polygon normal is implicitly defined by a counterclockwise ordering of its points using the right-hand rule.

 The polygon may be nonconvex, but may not have internal loops, and it cannot self-intersect.
-The polygon has n edges, where n is the number of points in the polygon.
+The polygon has _n_ edges, where _n_ is the number of points in the polygon.

 **Tetrahedron.** The tetrahedron is a primary three-dimensional cell.
 The tetrahedron is defined by a list of four nonplanar points.
 The tetrahedron has six edges and four triangular faces as shown in **Figure 5-2**.

 **Hexahedron.** The hexahedron is a primary three-dimensional cell consisting of six quadrilateral faces, twelve edges, and eight vertices.
 The hexahedron is defined by an ordered list of eight points as shown in **Figure 5-2**.
 The faces and edges must not intersect any other faces and edges, and the hexahedron must be convex.

 **Voxel.** The voxel is a primary three-dimensional cell.
 The voxel is topologically equivalent to the hexahedron with additional geometric constraints.
-Each face of the voxel is perpendicular to one of the coordinate x-y-z axes.
+Each face of the voxel is perpendicular to one of the coordinate _x-y-z_ axes.
 The defining point list is ordered in the direction of increasing coordinate value as shown in **Figure 5-2**.
 The voxel is a special case of the hexahedron and is used to improve computational performance.

 Similar to pixels, our definition of a voxel cell differs from the conventional definition of the term voxel.
 Typically, a voxel is referred to as a constant-valued “volume element”.
 Using our definition, eight volume elements form the eight corner points of the voxel cell.
 We normally use the term voxel to describe a voxel cell, but the meaning of the term will vary depending on the context.